hectorhuertas/.dotfiles/README.md

 * Use only what I need, KISS

 ### To Do
+* Check all the bookmarks
 * Autostart tmux session with same window group
-* Improve dein install:
-  * Remove bad setup in zsh folder
-  * Cleanup install script in setup.sh
-  * Remove the crappy working folder (.vim/dein...) for something better like "~/.local/share.../nvim??)
-* Check all the bookmarks
 * Tmux (`Prefix ?` to show predefined comands)
   * Persistent tmux sessions
   * Nice, useful theme/status bar